Allyson-Robert/Math-Coursenotes-LaTeX/README.md

-# UHasselt-Course-LaTeX-Template
+# UHasselt-Course-LaTeX-Templates
-LaTeX Template for Hasselt University coursework and reports Provides a LaTeX documentclass defining page layout, environments and two commands.
+LaTeX Templates for Hasselt University coursework (*uhcourse*) and reports (*uhreport*) Provides two LaTeX documentclasses defining page layout, environments and two commands.
 The document assumes dutch as the used language

+## Reports (to hand in)
+This document follows the housestyle with a proper title page

+### Commands
+Additional commands are provides:

+* \npar: Starts a new paragraph, is shorthand for \par\medskip
+* \course: Needed to display the course on the title page
+* \degree: Needed to show which to which degree the course belongs
+* \thispagestyle{toc}: Place this right after \tableofcontents to typeset it properly

+## Coursework (for personal use)
+This document is most useful in a mathematical context as it provides numerous environments to typeset mathematical notes.

+### Commands
+Additional commands are provides:

+* \npar: Starts a new paragraph, is shorthand for \par\medskip
+* \listofexercises: Places a list of all exercises, similar to the list of figures

-## Environments
+### Environments
 The following environments are defined and their use outlined.
 All counters are reset per section.

-### Example Environment
+#### Example Environment
 \begin{example}{Example Title}
     Example Text
 \end{example}

 The Example title is mandatory.

-### Definition Environment
+#### Definition Environment
 \begin{definition}{Definition Title}
     Definition Text
 \end{definition}

 The definition title is mandatory

-### Exercise Environment
+#### Exercise Environment
 \begin{exercise}[Short Title]{Long Title}
     This is an exercise
 \end{exercise}

 The short title is optional but the long title is mandatory.

-### Theorem environment
+#### Theorem environment
 \begin{theorem}[thmlabel]{Theorem name}
     Theorem text
 \end{theorem}